Systems-and-Toolchains-Fall-2024/course-project-option-i-kuku0202/README.md

 - **nation_logo_url**: URL linking to the national team’s logo image.
 - **nation_flag_url**: URL linking to the player’s nationality flag image.
 - **year**: Year of the dataset entry.
+- **gender**: Gender of player.
 - **unique_id**: Unique identifier for the dataset entry.

 ### Why PostgreSQL over NoSQL?
-In this dataset, it has a consistent, well-defined structure, which fits well in the table-based schema of PostgreSQL.
+This dataset has a consistent, well-defined structure, which fits well in the table-based schema of PostgreSQL.
 The PostgreSQL ensures data integrity and supports ACID transactions.
-And it easy to execute complex SQL queries, combining tables, filter data, and perform aggregations.
-However, NoSQL databases are better suited for unstructured data or flexible schema scenarios that change frequently.
+It is easy to execute complex SQL queries, combining tables, filter data, and perform aggregations.
+NoSQL databases are better suited for unstructured data or flexible schema scenarios that change frequently.
 So it does not fit this table well.